Decoding the Myths and Realities of Hiring Tech Talent

 - Tech stack

 - Professional growth

 Therefore, we don’t necessarily need to have deep pockets to attract top tech talent.
 All we need to do is to build a compelling story about our brand to attract top talent without spending too much money.

 Myth #2: Good academics == Good talent

-If the idea is that someone has gone to Ivy league college is always a talented developer then it might not necessarily always be true.
+If the idea is that someone who has gone to an Ivy League college is always a talented developer then it might not necessarily always be true.

-Maybe, we’re stuck in a colonial mindset that a group of people belonging to a certain community/institutions are great engineers.
+Maybe, we’re stuck in a colonial mindset that a group of people belonging to a certain community/institution are great engineers.

 Did you know that 14% of the team at Google is made up of people who’ve never gone to college?